Disability in Kidlit is on indefinite hiatus. As such, much of the below information no longer applies.

 We’re completely independent.
 Disability in Kidlit is a website/resource started in 2013; We Need Diverse Books is an organization started in 2014.
 We’re supportive of each other, however, and are in regular contact.

-Although Disability in Kidlit editor Corinne Duyvis has been a member of the We Need Diverse Books team in the past, her work at Disability in Kidlit stands alone and does not represent the We Need Diverse Books organisation.
+Although Disability in Kidlit co-founder Corinne Duyvis has been a member of the We Need Diverse Books team in the past, her work at Disability in Kidlit stands alone and does not represent the We Need Diverse Books organisation.